Editing with VS Code

 When adding images, reference them from

-).
+/assets(not/public/assets).
 Example: - Open VS Code's File Explorer (left sidebar) and navigate to these key directories:

 -